 These Dennison screw wristwatch cases usually have a very thick mineral glass crystal rather than the unbreakable crystals that were fitted from 1916 onwards to Swiss wristwatches aimed at service men.
-This suggests that either someone in the British War Department wasn't happy with unbreakable crystals for some reason, or that the supply of these crystals was restricted to Swiss watch case manufacturers and not exported.
+This suggests that either someone in the British War Office wasn't happy with unbreakable crystals for some reason that isn't immediately apparent, or that the supply of these crystals was restricted to Swiss watch case manufacturers and not exported.

 The same cases in silver with Dennison marks are seen quite frequently without the military broad arrow, but silver cases with the broad arrow are uncommon.
-A nickel case was perfectly serviceable for military use, and was rustproof, so the extra cost of a silver case was not justified by military requirements, but most privately purchased trench watches were silver, but these did not carry the pheon of War Department property.
-Presumably a high ranking officer could pull rank and specify that he required a silver wristwatch to be issued to him.
+A nickel case was perfectly serviceable for military use, and was rustproof, so the extra cost of a silver case was not justified by military requirements.
+Most officers watches, purchased with their outfit or kit allowance, were silver, but because these were not issued from army stores they do not carry the pheon of government property.

 April 1915 Dennison Screw Case Advert